-However early childhood service providers may inform parents that fees will still payable on days normally booked but when the service is closed and require parents to agree to this as part of enrolment of the child.
+However early childhood service providers may inform parents that fees will still payable on days normally booked even when the service is closed.
+They are able to achieve this by asking parents to agree to the fee charging practice when they enrol their child.

-Most parents ChildForum has talked to have said they do not agree with early childhood providers charging for care when they are not providing it.
-They view providers who do this as being greedy (which is not a good image to be giving for our sector).
+Most parents we have talked to have said they do not agree that any service should charge for care when its not provided.
+They view service owners or providers who do this as greedy and not supportive of families.

-Parents who are required to pay for care that is not provided because the service is closed, effectively subside the families of children regularly booked in on other days of the week that are not public holidays.
+Additionally, all parents who are required to pay for care that is not provided because the service is closed, effectively subsidise the families of children regularly booked in on other days of the week or month.

 On public holidays an ECE service is not permitted by the Ministry of Education to charge fees for the hours that would normally be 20 Hours ECE funding:

 "If a child was enrolled for a public holiday and those hours were attested as 20 Hours ECE - no fees can be charged.
 The funding rates for 20 Hours ECE already take into account costs incurred by services on public holidays."
 (Source Ministry of Education Q&A on 20 Hour funding)

 The funding conditions for services to claim 30-Hour Funding from the Ministry of Education are as follows: